-The fiscal year 2023 investment income of \$4 million was an 8:1 increase from fiscal year 2022 revenue of \$462,000.
-The average yield to maturity increased during the fiscal year from 2.082 percent at September 30, 2022 to 5.170 percent as of September 30, 2023, as interest rates increased during the 2023 fiscal year as the financial markets continue to rebound from the COVID-19 pandemic.
+The fiscal year 2024 investment income increased by 35 percent, or \$1.5 million, over fiscal year 2023.
 DCTA continues to build up reserve funds in accordance with the board's reserve policy, and staff will look to diversifying and laddering the investment portfolio to improve yield through investment vehicles such as U.S. Treasury notes and U.S. agency securities.